Chia-Network/chia-docs/docs/15resources/data_layer_install_guide.md

 sidebar_position: 4
 ---
 # Climate Warehouse Install Guide
+* The default size limit of a single batch update is 25 MiB
 ### This website is a temporary home for this document.
 The permanent home of the mainnet version of this document will likely in the public wiki.

 ---